flatironinstitute/sciware/40_SummerIntro/cli-exercises.md

 - `which NAME` tells you the location of the file that gets run when you type NAME
 - It does this by searching the `PATH` variable
   - That's a list of paths, separated by colons `:`
-  - Searches these, in order, for *executable* file with that name
+  - Checks these, in order, for *executable* file with that name
-- In shell, when you want to use a variable's value, you prefix with a `$`
+- Shell replaces variable with its value when prefixed with `$`
+  - So to mean "the value of `PATH`" you'd type `$PATH`
   - Usually people capitalize the names of variables